top of page

 Bio

 Heather has been selected for numerous awards, commissions and residencies.
-In 2020 she was awarded ‘The Drawing Prize’ at the Royal Ulster Academy Annual Exhibition, Ulster Museum, Belfast and selected for a Jelly (ACE/National Lottery/DCMS funded) ‘At Home’ Artist Residency.
+She is the recipient of 'The Damian Greenish Drawing Award' at the 7th Summer Exhibition at The Gallery at Green & Stone, London (2025) and ‘The Drawing Prize’ at the 139th Royal Ulster Academy Annual Exhibition, Ulster Museum, Belfast (2020).
+She was selected for a Jelly (ACE/ National Lottery/DCMS funded) ‘At Home’ Artist Residency in 2020.
 In 2021 she was commissioned by the Museum of English Rural Life to make work for their ’51 Voices’ (ACE funded) Project and selected by Waldemar Januszczak as a finalist in the Save Reading Gaol ‘Freedom’ artwork competition.
-She was recently selected as a profile artist on 'Artist Support Pledge' platform on Instagram and was the subject of a film by award winning artist/filmaker Matt Hulse for Jelly, Reading .
+She is the subject of one of the artists films by Reading-based artist/filmmaker Matt Hulse commissioned by Jelly, Reading in 2023 to celebrate of their 30th anniversary year.

 Artist Statement